kush-sinha/ml_projects/README.md

  ● Report all the steps taken in the data preprocessing, modeling, and evaluation phases.
  ● Provide a final model that balances accuracy with interpretability.
+3.Third Project- Early disease detection
+Part C: Early Disease Detection
+ 1. Overview
+ Cardiovascular diseases (CVDs), including heart disease, are the leading cause of death worldwide.
+Early detection of heart disease is critical for preventing serious health outcomes and improving the quality of life for patients.
+With the increasing availability of medical data, machine learning models can be used to predict whether a patient is likely to develop heart disease based on certain health indicators.
+ In this project, you will build a classification model to predict whether an individual is likely to have heart disease or not.
+The dataset provided includes various health and demographic factors such as age, blood pressure, cholesterol levels, and lifestyle habits (e.g., smoking and alcohol consumption).
+The goal is to train a model to identify which individuals have heart disease based on these features.
+ 2. Problem Statement
+ You are provided with a dataset that contains health-related information about individuals.
+ Your task is to develop a machine learning model that can predict the presence of heart disease based on the provided features.
+The target variable in the dataset is "disease," which indicates whether a person has heart disease (1) or not (0).
+ You need to perform the following tasks:
+ Data Exploration and Preprocessing: Understand the dataset, handle missing values, perform feature engineering if necessary, and prepare the data for model training.
+ Model Development: Train a classification model to predict the presence of heart disease using the features provided in the dataset.
+ Model Evaluation: Evaluate the model’s performance using appropriate classification metrics such as accuracy, precision, recall, and F1-score.
+Identify the best-performing model based on these metrics.
+ Insights and Reporting: Analyze the results and provide insights into which factors are the most significant predictors of heart disease.
+ 3. Dataset Information
+ Dataset:
+ Data_file
+ The information related to variables given can be found in the Data Information.pdf.
+ 4. Deliverables
+ Exploratory Data Analysis (EDA): Analyze the dataset to understand the distribution of the variables, check for missing data, and identify any relationships or patterns between the features and the target variable (disease).
+ Data Preprocessing: Handle missing or erroneous values, normalize/standardize data if necessary, and perform feature engineering if required.
+ Model Development: Train various classification models (e.g., Logistic Regression, Decision Trees, SVM, etc.) and compare their performance.
+ Mode Evaluation: l Evaluate your models using performance metrics such as:
+ ● Accuracy
+ ● Precision
+ ● Recall
+ ● F1-Score
+ Insights and Conclusion: Based on your model and analysis, provide insights into the factors that are most predictive of heart disease and make recommendations on how to improve heart disease prediction models